ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ## Information driving a Relying Party Action

-When the action is a communication establishment attempt with an Attester, there is only a limited set of actions which a Relying Party might take.
+During a communication establishment attempt with an Attester, there is only a limited set of actions which a Relying Party might take.
 These actions include:

 * Allow or deny information exchange with the Attester.